kadena-community/kadena.js/packages/apps/docs/src/docs/faucet-app.md

 schema for a table specifies the table columns and their data types. #defschema

 The schema will be used to verify we are using the right types when reading or writing the table.
-For example, Pact can typecheck our module and ensure we never try to provide a string for an integer column, or try to insert a row that’s missing a column.
+For example, Pact can type check our module and ensure we never try to provide a string for an integer column, or try to insert a row that’s missing a column.